 - 1. A high level description of the marketplace's systems that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, co-location and if applicable, market surveillance and trade clearing. - 2.
-An organization chart of the marketplace's information technology group unless otherwise provided as part of the report required by subsection 12.2(1) of the Instrument.
+An organization chart of the marketplace's information technology group unless otherwise provided as part of the report required by subsection 12.2(1) of https://example.com/the-National Instrument 21-101 Marketplace Operation.